Johnny Alegre

-Juan Bautista H. Alegre III (born June 4, 1955), known professionally as Johnny Alegre, is a jazz guitarist and composer from Manila, Philippines.
+Juan Bautista Hernaez Alegre III (born June 4, 1955), known professionally as Johnny Alegre, is a jazz guitarist and composer from Manila, Philippines.
 He leads the jazz group Johnny Alegre Affinity and the world music group Humanfolk.

 Biography

 Career

 Johnny Alegre (center) with bassist Ron McClure (left) and drummer Billy Hart (right).
 The photo was taken in New York City when they recorded the Johnny Alegre 3 album, which was distributed by MCA Music.

 Alegre studied composition at the University of the Philippines College of Music in the latter 1970s.
 He was a founding member of the U.P.
 Jazz Ensemble.
 He participated in workshops by composer Erhard Karkoschka, guitarist Ike Isaacs, and composer Chou Wen-chung.

 In May 2002, Alegre formed the Johnny Alegre Affinity with bassist Colby de la Calzada, drummer Koko Bermejo, pianist Elhmir Saison, and saxophonist Tots Tolentino.
 Their first recorded work, "Stones of Intramuros", written by Alegre, was included in the limited edition Philippine jazz anthology Adobo Jazz: A Portrait of the Filipino as a Jazz Artist (Vol. 1).

 The self-titled album Johnny Alegre Affinity was released in the Philippines in mid-2005 by Candid Records Philippines; and was rereleased in England the same year by Candid Records (UK) for global distribution as Jazzhound.
 This was followed by performances at the PizzaExpress Jazz Club in London with guest saxophonist, Dimitri Vassilakis.

 During 2006 and 2007, Alegre and Affinity worked on Eastern Skies, an album of original compositions with the Global Studio Orchestra conducted by Gerard Salonga.
 In 2009 MCA released Johnny Alegre 3, a trio album with Ron McClure (bass) and Billy Hart (drums).
 Alegre was MCA's first jazz act from the Philippines.
 In 2014, MCA released a compilation of highlights from Alegre's Candid Records recordings, entitled Stories.

 In 2008, Alegre recorded a world music album, Humanfolk, with Cynthia Alexander and Malek Lopez, along with drummer Roberto Juan Rodriguez and percussionist Susie Ibarra, and the later addition of singer-keyboardist Abby Clutario.
 For Humanfolk, Alegre wrote the award-winning "Para Sa Tao" based on the Baybayin letters of the ancient Tagalog language.

 Alegre is profiled in the books The Great Jazz Guitarists by Scott Yanow and the Cultural Center of the Philippines Encyclopedia of Philippine Art, Second edition (Volume 7).

 In November 2023, a retrospective of Alegre's urban folk compositions for Humanfolk were featured in a 2-hour recital at the Ayala Museum, hosted by the Filipinas Heritage Library.

 The official recorded music of Johnny Alegre, including independent works, is aggregated by The Orchard, a subsidiary of Sony Music Entertainment.